J888/minimal-blog/README.md

 For a deployment, the posts get pulled from an S3 bucket.

 We do this to avoid hardcoding the posts and site configuration in the repo.
-By eliminating hardcoding, we're making sure this site is re-usable.
+By eliminating hardcoding, we're making sure this repo is a re-usable template no matter what topics you want to blog about.

 The following env vars must be set to access files from the bucket.